HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/user-account-management.md

 ###BLSD certificate expiry

-1. The expiration date of the certificate is 10 days after the day of today.
+1. The expiration date of the certificate is 1 month after the day of today.
 2. System alerts user with a notification.

 ###User account update